MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/frs-event-log-error-codes.md

 _Original product version:_ &nbsp;Windows Server 2012 R2
 _Original KB number:_ &nbsp;308406

-## Windows Server 2003 and later events
+## Event ID 13500, 13501, 13502, 13503, 13504, 13505, and 13506

 > Event ID=13500
 Severity=Error
 File Replication Service

-==

 > Event ID=13501
 Severity=Informational
 The File Replication Service is starting.

-==

 >Event ID=13502
 Severity=Informational
 The File Replication Service is stopping.

-==

 > Event ID=13503
 Severity=Informational
 The File Replication Service has stopped.

-==

 >Event ID=13504
 Severity=Error
 The File Replication Service stopped without cleaning up.

-==

 > Event ID=13505
 Severity=Error
 The File Replication Service has stopped after taking an assertion failure.

-==

 > Event ID=13506
 Severity=Error
 The File Replication Service failed a consistency check (%3) in "%1" at line %2.

-The File Replication Service will restart automatically at a later time.
+When these event logs appears, the File Replication Service will restart automatically at a later time.
 If this problem persists, a subsequent entry in this event log describes the recovery procedure.

-For more information about the automatic restart, right click on My Computer and then click on Manage, System Tools, Services, File Replication Service, and Recovery.
+For more information about the automatic restart, press Win + R, run *compmgmt.msc* to open **Computer Management**, **System Tools**, **Services**, **File Replication Service**, and **Recovery**.

+## Event ID 13507

 > Event ID=13507
 Severity=Error
 The File Replication Service can't start replica set %1 on computer %2 for directory %3 because the type of volume %4 isn't NTFS 5.0 or later.

-The volume's type can be found by typing "chkdsk %4".
+The volume's type can be found by running `chkdsk %4`.

-The volume can be upgraded to NTFS 5.0 or later by typing "chkntfs /E %4".
+The volume can be upgraded to NTFS 5.0 or later by running `chkntfs /E %4` command.

+## Event ID 13508

 > Event ID=13508
 Severity=Warning
-The File Replication Service is having trouble enabling replication
-from %1 to %2 for %3 using the DNS name %4.
+The File Replication Service is having trouble enabling replication from %1 to %2 for %3 using the DNS name %4.
 FRS will keep retrying.

 Following are some of the reasons you would see this warning.